QuEraComputing/Bloqade.jl/lib/BloqadeCUDA/README.md

     </a>
     &nbsp; package.
 To install BloqadeCUDA,
     please <a href="https://docs.julialang.org/en/v1/manual/getting-started/">open
-    Julia's interactive session (known as REPL)</a> and press <kbd>]</kbd> key in the REPL to use the package mode, then type the following command
+    Julia's interactive session (known as REPL)</a> and press <kbd>]</kbd> key in the REPL to use the package mode, and then type the following command:
 </p>

-For stable release
+For stable release:

 ```julia
 pkg> add BloqadeCUDA
 ```

-For current master
+For current master:

 ```julia
 pkg> add BloqadeCUDA#master